jonnybergdahl/Arduino_JBWopr_Library/README.md

 JBWopr is a helper library for the Arduino platform that allows you to easily interface with the Unexpected Maker W.O.P.R. board.

-> Note - The Home Assistant support is still a work in progress.

-## Work in progress

- - Add support for state on/off for display/defcon
- - Add support for discovery in Home Asssistant

 ## Installation

 Install using the library manager in the Arduino IDE.